Jessica Scarcella-Spanton: Career

 Scarcella-Spanton's involvement in politics began in 2009, when she was an intern for Janele Hyer-Spencer.
 The following year, she worked as a campaign aid for Hyer-Spencer during her reelection campaign.
 In 2012, Scarcella-Spanton worked as a deputy field coordinator for Democrat Mark Murphy's congressional campaign and as an executive director for the Democratic Committee of Richmond County.

 In 2015, following her return to Staten Island, Scarcella-Spanton served as volunteer coordinator for the first election campaign of Richmond County District Attorney Michael McMahon.
 Beginning in 2017, Scarcella-Spanton was hired as director of operations for former State Senator Diane Savino.
 From 2021 to 2022, she served as assistant director of the Metropolitan Transportation Authority for community and government relations.

 After Savino declared that she would not seek reelection, Scarcella-Spanton declared her intent to run for the seat, which also resulted in three other democratic candidates to run for the 23rd Senate District seat.
 On August 23rd, 2022, Scarcella-Spanton won handedly with 59.2% of the vote against three other Democratic candidates.
 On November 8, 2022, she defeated Republican candidate Joseph L. Tirone Jr in the general election.
 She was sworn in on January 5, 2023.

 After being sworn in, Scarcella-Spanton assumed the position as Chair of Veterans, Homeland Security, and Military Affairs, which resulted in passing various bills benefiting New York veterans.

-Scarcella-Spanton allocated seed funding through her position in the New York State Senate to create a mid-wife program at The City University of New York.
+In October 2025, Scarcella-Spanton allocated seed funding through her position in the New York State Senate to create a mid-wife program at The City University of New York.

+Scarcella-Spanton secured $250,000 in funding for CP Unlimited's Cora Hoffman Center on Forest Avenue in February 2026.
+The center serves the Staten Island residential community with a diversity of disabilities.

 Scarcella-Spanton sought re-election in 2024 and on November 5, 2024, Scarcella-Spanton defeated her Republican opponent Marko Kepi in the general election with a wider margin than her previous election (winning with a +10 point spread).
 She was sworn in for her second term on January 8th, 2025.
 She will remain the Chair of Veterans, Homeland Security, and Military Affairs for session calendar years 2025 and 2026 (for her second term).